stoeps13/connections-doc/source/admin/admin/r_admin_searchservice_commands.md

     -   all\_configured.
 Indicates that the operation is performed on all applications.
     -   optimizeFlag.
 A flag that indicates if an optimization step should be performed after indexing.
 This argument is a boolean value.

+        !!! note
-        **Note:** The optimization operation is both CPU and I/O intensive.
+    The optimization operation is both CPU and I/O intensive.
 For this reason, the operation should be performed infrequently and, if possible, during off-peak hours.
 For more information, refer to the following web page: [http://lucene.apache.org/core/old\_versioned\_docs/versions/3\_0\_3/api/all/org/apache/lucene/index/IndexWriter.html\#optimize%28%29](http://lucene.apache.org/core/old_versioned_docs/versions/3_0_3/api/all/org/apache/lucene/index/IndexWriter.html#optimize%28%29)

         Note that when you install HCL Connections, a search optimization task is set up to run every night by default.
 See *Search default tasks* for more information.